kamilodev/javascript-trainer/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `App deployed in Heroku`

-Launches the test runner in the interactive watch mode.\
+You can click on the following link where the application is deployed on a heroku server.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The App is still under development - [JavaScript Trainer](https://javascript-trainer.herokuapp.com/) for more information.

 ### `npm run build`